-2.3 Candidate-level controls
+2.3 Candidate-level data

 Expenses Returns provide the full name of the candidates.
 To create a unique candidate identifier across elections, we apply on these names automated fuzzy grouping techniques, which we improved with manual corrections.
 We obtain a total of 35,698 unique candidates.
-On average, there are 3.09 candidates running per seat, but we observe an increase in electoral competition over time.19
+On average, there are 3.09 candidates running per seat, but we observe an increase in electoral competition over time.19 a strict control on "third parties expenses", i.e. spending by individuals for the promotion of candidates without coordination with them or their agents, which was limited to 50 pence (1918), £5 (1983) and £500 (1997).

 For each of these candidates, we compute a number of characteristics.
-First, using our candidate identifiers (and data on by-elections), we compute the incumbency status of the candidates and the number of times they participate in elections (whether in the same constituency or not).20 Next, using their first name, we infer their gender21; names also include candidates' nobility title (e.g. Baron, Viscount, etc.), civilian honors (e.g. Commander of the Order of the British Empire), as well as a grade in the army or a position within a religious institution (e.g. Reverend).22
+First, using our candidate identifiers (and data on by-elections), we compute the incumbency status of the candidates and the number of times they participate in elections (whether in the same constituency or not).20 Next, using their first name, we infer their gender21; names also include candidates' nobility title (e.g. Baron,